-**MSSST Earth Science cohort now postponed to begin Summer 2021*
+**MSSST Earth Science REMOTE cohort to begin Summer 2021**

-Applications will open in January, 2021 for a June program start.
+Applications will open January, 2021 for a June program start.

 Applicants apply to the MSSST program through the University of Utah Graduate School. *NO GRE required.